Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Knoxfield is lower than average nationally.
-The median income is $49,617 and the average is $59,896.
-In Greater Melbourne, the median income is $57,688 and the average is $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Knoxfield are approximately $53,710 (median) and $64,837 (average) as of September 2025.
+The median income is $49,617 and the average income is $59,896.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Knoxfield would be approximately $53,710 (median) and $64,837 (average) as of September 2025.
 Census data reveals that household, family, and personal incomes in Knoxfield rank modestly, between the 41st and 51st percentiles.
-Income brackets indicate that the $1,500 - 2,999 bracket dominates with 34.0% of residents (2,859 people), similar to the broader area where this cohort represents 32.8%.
+Income brackets indicate that the $1,500 - $2,999 bracket dominates with 34.0% of residents (2,859 people), similar to the broader area where this cohort represents 32.8%.
 High housing costs consume 15.7% of income, but strong earnings place disposable income at the 52nd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income